as-ideas/oil/CONTRIBUTING.md

 We are using [AsciiDoc](http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) to create and edit the documentation.
 You can find the sources und ``docs/`` and can create the HTML (``dist/docs``) with ``npm run build:docs``.

+## Submitting a pull request

+Before submission, run the tests:

+    npm run test

+If they're all green, great!
+Go ahead and submit the PR.